 Identify which volumes you want to back up in the Select Volumes page.

 Restore your data, as needed

-At the top of Cloud Manager, click Backup, select a volume, select a backup, and then restore data from the backup to a new volume.
+From the Backup List, select a volume, select a backup, and then restore data from the backup to a new volume.

 Read the following requirements to make sure that you have a supported configuration before you start backing up volumes to Azure Blob storage.